IceLama/GRAD/README.md

 # GRAD
-This program is intended for processing field calibration data and flight data.
+This program is intended for processing on machine calibration data and flight data.
 But, use it however you want, if you can.

 I File